Living naturally

 Wood in the city

 Anyone entering the building will not fail to notice that the staircase is made of concrete.
 A concession to fire protection and bracing.
-However, the basic structure, including the load-bearing walls and ceilings, is made of spruce and fir from Bavarian and Tyrolean forests was chosen for the panelling.
-This traditional wood is clearly visible on the ceiling in the interior.
+However, the basic structure, including the load-bearing walls and floor slabs, is made of spruce, while fir from Bavarian and Tyrolean forests was chosen for the panelling.
+This traditional wood is clearly visible on the ceiling.
 From there, it spreads its calming effect throughout the rooms.
-Wood has a higher insulation value for the same wall thickness and thus supports the passive construction method.
-A total of 360 cubic metres of wood were used in the inner courtyard in Rheinstraße.
-By the time they were felled, these trees had removed 264 tonnes of CO2 from the atmosphere - so this is not only an emotional project, but also an ecological one.
+Wood has a higher insulation value with the same wall thickness and thus supports the passive construction method.
+A total of 360 cubic metres of wood were used in the inner courtyard on Rheinstrasse.
+By the time they were felled, these trees had removed 264 tonnes of CO2 from the atmosphere – making this not only an emotional project but also an ecological one.

 _DSC3865_prv